 Acquisition and origination of mortgages.
-During the first quarter of 2003 the mortgage operations acquired and originated \$1.8 billion of primarily Alt-A mortgages.
+During the first six months of 2003 the mortgage operations acquired and originated \$3.7 billion of primarily Alt-A mortgages.
 Initial capital invested in mortgages includes premiums paid when mortgages are acquired and originated.
-The mortgage operations paid weighted average premiums of 1.75% on the principal balance of mortgages acquired during the first quarter of 2003.
+The mortgage operations paid weighted average premiums of 2.02% on the principal balance of mortgages acquired during the first six months of 2003.
 Capital invested in mortgages is outstanding until we sell or securitize mortgages, which is one of the reasons we attempt to sell or securitize mortgages every 30 to 45 days.

-The long-term investment operations acquired \$1.4 billion of primarily Alt-A mortgages from the mortgage operations and originated \$42.1 million of multi-family mortgages for long-term investment.
+The long-term investment operations acquired \$2.2 billion of primarily Alt-A mortgages from the mortgage operations and originated \$116.2 million of multi-family mortgages for long-term investment.
 Initial capital invested in mortgages includes premiums paid upon acquisition of mortgages and the equity required to finance mortgages with short-term reverse repurchase agreements.
 Equity requirements to finance Alt-A mortgages with reverse repurchase agreements generally range from between 2% and 5% of the principal balance of the mortgage depending on the collateral provided.
-Equity requirements to finance multi-family mortgages with reverse repurchase agreements is approximately 15% of the principal balance of the mortgage depending on the collateral provided.
-When the long-term investment operations accumulate a pool of mortgages, generally ranging from \$200.0 million to \$600.0 million, the mortgages are financed through the issuance of CMOs.
-When we complete CMOs our total initial capital investment in CMOs ranges from approximately 3% to 5% of the principal balance of mortgages, depending on premiums paid upon acquisition of mortgages, costs paid for completion of CMOs, costs to acquire derivative instruments and initial capital investment in CMOs required to achieve desired credit ratings.
-Therefore, we also attempt to securitize our mortgages through CMO financing every 30 to 45 days as total capital invested in CMOs is generally less than cash required for reverse repurchase financing.
+Equity requirements to finance multi-family mortgages with reverse repurchase agreements is approximately 16.75% of the principal balance of the mortgage depending on the collateral provided.
+Multi-family mortgages are financed with a \$125.0 million warehouse facility that expires in September 2003.
+When the long-term investment operations accumulates a pool of mortgages, generally ranging from \$200.0 million to \$600.0 million, the mortgages are financed through the issuance of CMOs.
+When we complete CMOs, our total initial capital investment in CMOs ranges from approximately 3% to 5% of the principal balance of Alt-A mortgages and 8% to 15% for multi-family mortgages, depending on premiums paid upon acquisition of mortgages, costs paid for completion of CMOs, costs to acquire derivative instruments and initial capital investment in CMOs required to achieve desired credit ratings.
+Therefore, we also attempt to securitize our mortgages through CMO financing every 30 to 45 days as total capital invested in CMOs is generally less than cash required for reverse repurchase financing and is not subject to margin calls.

 Provide short-term warehouse advances to affiliates and non-affiliates.
-We utilize uncommitted warehouse facilities with various lenders to provide short-term warehouse financing to affiliates and external customers of the warehouse lending operations.
-The warehouse lending operations provide short-term financing to external customers from the closing of the mortgages to their sale or other settlement with investors.
-The warehouse lending operations finances between 95% and 98% of the fair market value of mortgages, which equates to a cash requirement of between 2% and 5%, at prime rate plus a spread.
-As of March 31, 2003 the warehouse lending operations had \$638.0 million of approved warehouse lines available to non-affiliates, of which \$515.2 million was outstanding.
+We utilize uncommitted warehouse facilities with various lenders to provide short-term warehouse financing to affiliates and non-affiliated customers of the warehouse lending operations.
+The warehouse lending operations provide short-term financing to non-affiliated customers from the closing of the mortgages to their sale or other settlement with investors.
+The warehouse lending operations generally finances between 90% and 98% of the lesser of the unpaid principal balance or fair market value of mortgages, which equates to a cash requirement of between 2% and 10%, at prime rate plus or minus a spread.
+As of June 30, 2003 the warehouse lending operations had \$909.3 million in outstanding warehouse advances to non-affiliates of which \$856.0 million were advanced via approved warehouse lines with the remainder advanced under temporary approved warehouse line limits.
+Due to a heavy volume of originations at the end of June 2003 some non-affiliates were granted temporary increases in their warehouse facilities, most of which expired in July 2003.